Catherine Drinker Bowen: Family

-Catherine was the daughter of Henry Sturgis Drinker, who later became president of Lehigh University.
-She had four brothers, Henry ("Harry"), an attorney who lent his name to the large Philadelphia-based law firm Drinker Biddle & Reath (now Faegre Drinker), and who was also a chamber music composer and conductor; Jim; Cecil, the founder of the Harvard School of Public Health; and Philip, inventor of the iron lung; and a sister, Ernesta.
-Catherine's aunt on her father's side was artist Catherine Ann Drinker and on her mother's side noted portraitist Cecilia Beaux.
+She had four brothers, Henry Drinker, an attorney who lent his name to the large Philadelphia-based law firm Drinker Biddle & Reath, and who was also a chamber music composer and conductor; Jim; Cecil Kent Drinker, the founder of the Harvard School of Public Health; and Philip Drinker, inventor of the iron lung; and a sister, Ernesta.
+Catherine's aunt on her father's side was artist Catherine Ann Janvier and on her mother's side noted portraitist Cecilia Beaux.

-Catherine Drinker married Ezra Bowen, the Chair of Economics at Lehigh University and the author of Social Economics in 1919.
+She married Ezra Bowen, the Chair of Economics at Lehigh University and the author of Social Economics on March 19, 1919.
 They divorced in the 1930s.
 Catherine married her second husband, Thomas McKean Downs, a surgeon, in 1939.
 She had two children from her first marriage: Catherine Prince and Ezra Bowen.
 Ezra went on to become a writer and editor for Sports Illustrated and Time Life.
-One of her two biological grandsons, Matthew, is an author of creative non-fiction, stage / screenplays, and scholarly articles germane to his field of neuropsychology.
+One of her two biological grandsons, Matthew, is an author of creative non-fiction, stage / screenplays, and scholarly articles in neuropsychology.

+Legacy

+A historical marker in Bethlehem, Pennsylvania highlights her accomplishments and where she lived during her father's presidency of Lehigh University.